 AGRI 4500 FARM OPERATIONS.
 3 hours.
-Prerequisite: Senior standing, and the following courses: AECO 3430, AGRY 3510, ASLH 1115 or ASLH 2010.
+Prerequisite: Senior standing, and the following courses: AECO 4100, AGRY 3510, and ASLH 2010.
 This is a capstone course in which students will be involved in all aspects of a diversified farm operation.
 This includes crop production, animal management, equipment use and business management.
 Spring, Summer.